tj-wells/coti-docker-method/README.md

 - Automatic SSL certificate creation and renewal
 - Automatic upgrades to the latest Coti node version

-# Prerequisites
+# ⚡ Installation Instructions

-This method needs docker and docker-compose to be installed.
+Make sure docker and docker-compose are available on your system before starting.

 <details>
-    <summary>Installation Instructions for Docker and docker-compose on most Linux Operating Systems</summary>
+    <summary>Installation Instructions for Docker and docker-compose (on most Linux Operating Systems)</summary>

 ```
 sudo su